spinachcurry/Learn-Python/README.md

 # Learn-Python
-Pythons are fun to learn!
+Python is fun to learn!